Eventuate example microservices applications

 - AWS Lambda Todo List - the AWS Lambda version of the Todo List application described above.
 It consists of a set of lambdas that are deployed using Serverless.

 - Restaurant management - Food to Go is a fictitious, on-demand logistics company from Chris Richardson’s book POJOs in Action.
 It delivers takeout orders from restaurants to customers.
 A key part of the application is the restaurant management service, which maintains a database of restaurants that can be queried for availability to deliver an order to a customer at a particular time.
 This version of the restaurant management service has an architecture based on microservices, event sourcing and Command Query Responsibility Segregation (CQRS).
-It is written in Java and uses the Eventuate Platform, Spring Boot, and Redis.
+It is written in Java and uses Spring Boot, and Redis.

 - Money Transfer - shows how to transfer money between two bank accounts using an event-driven, eventually consistent transaction.